 Spring Rate Designs

-Despite the different results of spring rates, there is only one visual characteristic that separates linear and progressive rates, coil separation.
-Therefore, the design of both spring rates can be applied to almost all spring designs effectively.
+Despite the different results of spring rates, the only visual difference between linear and progressive rates is coil separation, meaning the design of both spring rates can be applied to almost all spring designs effectively.
 Unevenly spaced coils signify a progressive spring, and evenly spaced coils will be part of a linear spring.

 Spring rates are an essential characteristic that can be applied to any spring design and size.
 Spring manufacturers will use various methods, materials and treatments to imbue your chosen spring designs with the required spring rate.

 Choosing which spring rate is best for your application is vital to getting the most out of your components.
-Airedale Springs is a custom spring manufacturer with decades of experience supplying high-quality springs to various companies in various industries.
+We are a custom spring manufacturer with decades of experience supplying high-quality springs to various companies across different industries; get in touch for reliable support for your spring design and manufacturing needs.